alokg-812/IIT-Madras/Java/Week6/README.md

 Queue<String> q = new CircularArrayQueue<String>();   // today
 q = new LinkedListQueue<String>();                    // tomorrow — same variable!
 ```
-Only one line changes when you switch implementation.
+Only one line changes when we switch implementation.

 **Key Points to Remember**
 - Indirection = extra layer → more flexibility
 - Famous quote: “All problems in CS can be solved by another level of indirection” – Butler Lampson

 ### 2. Abstract Data Type (ADT)
-**Layman Explanation**
-An ADT is like a menu in a restaurant: you only see what you can order (add, remove, size), not how the chef cooks it in the kitchen.

-**Technical Explanation**
 An Abstract Data Type defines WHAT operations are available and WHAT they do, but hides HOW they are implemented.

 **Example**